PreetiSaharan/admin-dashboard/stepByStep.md

 Page 1: Login Page
 Create a login page
 Requirements:
-● Email Validation: Ensure the email field is validated.
-● Messages: Display appropriate messages for login success and failure.
-● API Integration: Integrate with XANO for authentication.
+● Email Validation: Ensure the email field is validated. ------------------- DONE ● Messages: Display appropriate messages for login success and failure. -----------done for failure ● API Integration: Integrate with XANO for authentication.
 ● Redirection: Upon successful login, redirect the user to the Form Page.